Billionaire Profile

 Och-Ziff IPO

-Och-Ziff Capital Management Group completed an initial public offering on the New York Stock Exchange.
+Och-Ziff completed an initial public offering on the New York Stock Exchange.

 2019

-Stepped down as CEO of Och-Ziff Capital Management Group.
+Stepped down from his role as chairman of Och-Ziff Capital Management.

 Philanthropy & Social Impact